-Pydna was an Greek port on the Aegaean Sea, north of the sacred mountain Olympus, in a district that was called Pieria.
-At the beginning of the fifth century, when Alexander I the Philhellene (498-458) was king of Macedonia, Pieria was part of his kingdom and the town, although independent, recognized him as its overlord.
+Pydna was an Greek port on the Aegaean Sea, north of the holy mountain Olympus, in a district that was called Pieria.
+At the beginning of the fifth century, when Alexander I the Philhellene (r.498-458) was king of Macedonia, Pieria was part of his kingdom and the town, although independent, recognized him as its overlord.

 In 432, the Athenians besieged the town, but because they needed their soldiers at the more important siege of Potidaea, they came to terms with the Macedonian king Perdiccas II, a son of Alexander.
 Thucydides, who informs us about this siege, does not offer details, but the fact that a treaty was concluded suggests that the Athenians had some sort of legal claim that Perdiccas recognized.
 It is likely that a Greek faction in the town had once asked Athens for protection, but that the pro-Macedonian faction had got the upper hand.
 Similar factions, one stressing the Greek origin and the other stressing the need to cooperate with the native population, are known from other Greek colonies and may have existed in Pydna too.